furixturi/nodeschool_learnyounode/README.md

 ## 4. MY FIRST ASYNC I/O

-* To read a file asynchronously
+* To read a file asynchronously, we use the asynchronous counterpart of the `fs.readFileSync()` function, also in the `fs` module.

+	Instead of receiving its return value as data, we gain the data in a callback that we provide as the second parameter, with the signature  `function( err, data )()`

 	```javascript